melody-ren/cudaqx/docs/sphinx/examples_rst/qec/decoders.rst

 Starting with CUDA-Q QEC v0.4.0, a GPU-accelerated Maximum Likelihood Decoder is included with the CUDA-Q QEC library.
-The library follows the CUDA-Q decoder Python interface.
+The library follows the CUDA-Q decoder Python interface, namely :class:`cudaq_qec.Decoder`.
-At this time, we only support the Python interface for the MLD decoder, which is available as :class:`cudaq_qec.plugins.decoders.tensor_network_decoder.TensorNetworkDecoder`.
+At this time, we only support the Python interface for the decoder, which is available at :class:`cudaq_qec.plugins.decoders.tensor_network_decoder.TensorNetworkDecoder`.
-(namely :class:`cudaq_qec.Decoder` for Python and :cpp:class:`cudaq::qec::decoder` for C++), but as documented in the API sections :ref:`tensor_network_decoder_api_python`, there are many configuration options that can be passed to the constructor.
+As documented in the API sections :ref:`tensor_network_decoder_api_python`, there are many configuration options that can be passed to the constructor.

 In the following example, we show how to use the `TensorNetworkDecoder` class from the `cudaq_qec` library to decode a circuit-level noise problem derived from a Stim surface code circuit.